 The Group is the largest vertically integrated manufacturer of steel billets, steel pipes and railway wheels in Ukraine.
 The vertical integration secures cost control and global competitive advantage, leading position in cost amongst peers and performance in line with market leaders.
 Besides, it allows successful scaling of the production across all segments with preservation of low cost base.
-The Group is a significant player in (i) the steel pipes international market supplying its products to customers in more than 70 countries globally, and (ii) in the railway wheels market being the number one wheels' exporter in the world, with presence in more than 20 countries globally and sizable market share in every important geographical region.
+The Group is a significant player in (i) the steel pipes international market supplying its products to customers in more than 60 countries globally, and (ii) in the railway wheels market being the number one wheels' exporter in the world, with presence in more than 30 countries globally and sizable market share in every important geographical region.

 Since the political and economic crisis in Ukraine and global collapse of oil prices in 2014 the Group worked to maintain its operation amid fairly turbulent economic and geopolitical conditions in all major markets.
 In response to the negative trends, through 2016 and 2017 Interpipe has developed and started implementation of the major strategic initiatives to transform its operational set up, maintain the Group's liquidity position and its operational sustainability and improve its competiveness in a short and longer term.
-In 2018 and 2019 Interpipe continued transformation, notably through the establishment of a new organisational structure where Interpipe has started to be organised into three separate divisions: Steelmaking, which converts and delivers the raw material for the other two divisions, Pipes and Railway Wheels.
+In 2019 and 2020 Interpipe continued transformation, notably through: